Even though traveling is always an awesome experience, it also comes with drawbacks such as a lot of downtimes.

 In the old days, crosswords, sudokus, and quizzes were the main activities to pass the time.
 However, now we all carry some kind of electronic device, especially us remote digital workers, which offers a wide range of ways to entertain ourselves.

 Let’s drift away from the typical information and tips about the digital nomad lifestyle, and explore one of the many ways to fill that free time, video games!

 Rest assured, I’ll be covering games that are available on low to mid-end PCs and MACs, portable consoles, and lastly mobile phones.
 Stick till the end to see a great game on the rise!

 The Legend of Zelda Games – any of them except the one on the Wii U

-One of the most famous series of games on the planet and my personal favourite.
+One of the most famous series of games on the planet and my personal favorite.
 You play as Link, the Hero of Hyrule, and you have to save the Kingdom of the evil Beast that is Ganon with the help of the princess Zelda (although not all the time).
 These games always have incredible soundtracks and are very accessible for beginners.
-It is a fair mix of action, puzzles, and great story-telling of Good versus Evil.
+It is a fair mix of action, puzzles, and great storytelling of Good versus Evil.

 The Curse Of Monkey Island – available on PC and Mac

 A good ol’ classic from 1997 developed by LucasArts.
 It’s the third of the series although it won’t be a problem if it’s your first playthrough.
 You play as an apprentice pirate who needs to travel the world of seas to save his fiancee.
 Don’t hesitate and set the sails, landlubber!